lowRISC/opentitan/hw/ip/otbn/doc/isa.md

----
-title: OpenTitan Big Number Accelerator (OTBN) Instruction Set Architecture
+# OpenTitan Big Number Accelerator (OTBN) Instruction Set Architecture
----

 This document describes the instruction set for OTBN.
 For more details about the processor itself, see the [OTBN Technical Specification](../README.md).